globus/automation-examples/README.md

 ```
 ##### share_data.py and share-data.sh

-The app transfers file from a source path from an source endpoint to a shared
+The app transfers a directory to a shared endpoint and destination path
-endpoint and destination path specified in the command line.
-You have to
+specified in the command line.
+You have to make sure the destination path
-make sure the destination path exists.
-Before the script submits the transfer,
+exists.
+Before the script starts transferring files, it checks if the
-it detects if the destination path concatenated with the last bit of the source
+destination path concatenated with the last bit of the source path exists.
+If
-path exists.
-If it does and `--delete` option is specified, the script deletes
+it does and `--delete` option is specified, the script deletes the path with
-the path with all subdirectories and files, creates it again and grant a
+all subdirectories and files, creates it again and grant a specified user or
-specified user or group read access.
+group read access.
 In the example below, the script transfers `/share/godata/` from Tutorial
 Endpoint 1 to `/share-data-demo/` on a shared endpoint made of Tutorial
 Endpoint 2.